borchand/ITU-poker-bot-battle/README.md

 # Poker-bot-battle
-I won the ITU poker bot battle 2023 with <a href="https://github.com/borchand/ITU-poker-bot-battle/blob/main/my_bot.py">my_bot.py</a>.
+I took part in the ITU poker bot challenge 2023, and my poker bot (<a href="https://github.com/borchand/ITU-poker-bot-battle/blob/main/my_bot.py">my_bot.py</a>) emerged as the winner of the competition.
+If you're interested in testing your own skills, thhis repository here provides everything you need to get started.
 Bollow is the documentation from the challenge

 # Welcome to the poker bot challenge